bytestring-net/bevy_lunex/docs/src/overview.md

 	- Requiring worldspace (diegetic) UI

 - **Lunex is not optimal for**:
-	- Making a dektop application (WIP)
+	- Making a dektop application
-	- Wanting to make UI quickly (WIP)
+	- Wanting to make UI quickly
+	- Complex editor-like UI

 ### Syntax Example